Jackalb0-git/Resola-LLM/README.md

-# Resola LLM Proxy Challenge
+# Resola LiteLLM Proxy Challenge

 ## Overview
 This project deploys a LiteLLM proxy server on AWS using Terraform, designed to route API requests to an Azure OpenAI model (gpt-4o).
 The infrastructure is built for production-like reliability, including networking (VPC), compute (ECS Fargate), storage (RDS PostgreSQL for logs and user management, ElastiCache Redis for caching), load balancing (ALB), security (WAF, security groups), monitoring (CloudWatch alarms, SNS alerts, budgets), and auto-scaling.
 The proxy handles LLM requests securely, with features like master key authentication and robot blocking.